lalomorales22/UnrealMCP-forked/README.md

 Once the server is confirmed up and running from the editor.
 Open Claude for Desktop, ensure that the tools have successfully enabled, ask Claude to work in unreal.

-Currently only basic operations are supported, creating objects, modfiying their transforms, getting scene info, and running python.
+Currently only basic operations are supported, creating objects, modfiying their transforms, getting scene info, and running python scripts.
 Claude makes a lot of errors with unreal python as I believe there aren't a ton of examples for it, but let it run and it will usually figure things out.
 I would really like to improve this aspect of how it works but it's low hanging fruit for adding functionality into unreal.